nexmo-community/heroku-buildpack-voice/README.md

 # Heroku Buildpack - Voice

-Simple Heroku Buildpack to setup a Nexmo Voice application, purchse a new Phone Number and Link that number to the applicaiton.
+Use this Heroku Buildpack to set up a Nexmo Voice application, purchase a new Phone Number and Link that number to the application.

 ## Use
 This buildpack is designed to be used in conjunction with an `app.json` manifest.